chris-lundberg/resume/README.md

-# DESCRIPTION
+# Description

 This repository contains the files needed to build my resume.
-The `R` packages `rmarkdown` and `vitae` are used to generate the PDF.
+The `R` packages [rmarkdown](https://rmarkdown.rstudio.com/) and [vitae](https://pkg.mitchelloharawild.com/vitae/) are used to generate the PDF.